 He is an experimental physicist who studies quantum optics and other related topics.
 His work investigates what happens to photons, the fundamental particles that light is made of, when they are sent through opaque materials.
 This method may potentially have applications such as imaging through the skin or communicating through fog.
 Dr. Bromberg has co-authored 31 peer reviewed articles, is known as an excellent collaborator, and has already had an impact on the scientific community.
 At the same time, he is extremely committed to his teaching, and hopes to expose as many people as possible to the joy of doing science.Visit Website

-At Weizmann, Dr. Spiegel will be establishing his own independent research group which will attempt to identify the molecular and cellular mechanisms through which experience alters the structure and function of neural circuits in the brain in behaviorally relevant ways and to understand how these processes, when they go awry, might give rise to psychiatric disorders.
+At Weizmann, Dr. Spiegel’s independent research group attempts to identify the molecular and cellular mechanisms through which experience alters the structure and function of neural circuits in the brain in behaviorally relevant ways and to understand how these processes, when they go awry, might give rise to psychiatric disorders.
 Dr. Spiegel has three daughters.